PennChopMicrobiomeProgram/ZIBR/README.md

         p.species.zibr.adj[p.species.lme.adj$Time<0.05,'Species'])
 ```

+## Missing values
+If there are missing values in certain time points, they can be imputed as following:
+1. Calculate the mean or median of values from previous time point(s) and later time points(s).
+Use such values to replace the missing values.
+2. Group the time point with missing values with other time points.
+For example, if you have T1, T2, T3 and T4 and T1 has missing values, you can group T1 and T2 as one time point.

+After the missing values are imputed, the data can be fed into ZIBR.

 ## Citation
 Eric Z. Chen and Hongzhe Li (2016).
 A two-part mixed effect model for analyzing longitudinal microbiome data.
 Bioinformatics.
 [Link](http://bioinformatics.oxfordjournals.org/content/early/2016/05/14/bioinformatics.btw308.short?rss=1)